keithschulze/BioInfoSummer-Workshop/imagej/intro.md

 * Opensource image analysis software
 * Provides a base set of tools and libraries for interactive and programmatic image analysis
-* Powerful plugin system for extending functionality
+* Powerful plugin system for extending ImageJ's functionality

 ---